remnrem/luna-doc/docs/faq.md

 names, we advise against them if you wish to use `destrat` and other tools such as `R` to process results downstream.

+!!! info
+    As as v0.26, Luna will automatically _sanitize_ (replace the above type of special characters with underscores) channel and annotation labels (unless you set `sanitize=F`).

-That is, for any output that is stratified by channel (`CH`), you may wish to create a dataset where each channel corresponds to a column/variable in the output.
-If a variable name is, for example, `SIGMA`, then using a command like
+For any output that is stratified by channel (`CH`), you may wish to create a dataset where each channel corresponds to a column/variable in the output.
+Without sanitization of labels, if a variable name is, for example, `SIGMA`, then using a command like

 ```